Craterless Hoba reveals (some of) its secrets Thu 23 April 2026

 He may even have sounded convincing.

-And, despite his earlier interest in how Hoba had become iron shale, Spencer avoided describing Hoba in detail.
-He merely said that Hoba's missing crater made Hoba another anomaly.
+And, despite his earlier interest in Hoba's iron shale, Spencer avoided describing Hoba in any detail.
+He merely said that Hoba's missing crater made Hoba an anomaly too.

-With this 16 January 1933 presentation - Meteorite Craters as Topographical Features on the Earth's Surface - Spencer had solved several global problems:
+With this 16 January 1933 presentation - Meteorite Craters as Topographical Features on the Earth's Surface - Spencer solved several problems.

 Key: